 This might be one of the happiest times of year, but since we’re still battling the worst of the pandemic, the holidays probably look a lot different than past years.
 Large, indoor social gatherings are still being discouraged, many businesses are closed, and schools across the country remain open only for distance learning.
 “Mall Santas” sit behind plexiglass barriers or next to a backdrop far away from where children pose for photos.
 Large Christmas parties are nonexistent.
+With even birthday parties out of the question, kids feel a sense of loneliness at a young age.
 This sense of isolation can have a major impact on our children.

-Older children are most likely feeling lonely these days, too.
-Instead of being vocal about missing friends and loved ones, school-aged children might become quiet and withdrawn.
+Older children are most likely feeling isolated these days, too.
+Instead of being vocal about missing friends and loved ones, school-aged children might become quiet and withdrawn, which speaks a lot about their current mental health.
 They might immerse themselves in tv, video games, or reading, and refrain from participating in activities that usually make them happy.

 It’s understandable to be lonely during these times.
 After all, you’re probably feeling lonely too!
 In the same way that adults can practice self-care during times of loneliness, you can help your children navigate lonely times in a number of ways.